 While some of the relevant tax concessions that may be available to farmers apply to business taxpayers generally, there are several tax concessions available only to farmers and agribusiness.

-A Small Business Entity (SBE) is broadly an entity conducting a business with an annual aggregated turnover of less than $10 million.
+A small business entity (SBE) is broadly an entity that carries on a business with an annual aggregated turnover of less than $10 million.

-If your farm business is an SBE that chooses to apply the simplified depreciation rules, then you can claim an immediate deduction for eligible fixed assets that cost less than $20,000.
+If your farm business-entity is an SBE that chooses to apply the simplified depreciation rules, then you can claim an immediate deduction for eligible fixed assets that cost less than $20,000.

 Assets costing $20,000 or more will be added to a pool and depreciated at 15% in the first year and 30% in subsequent years.

-To claim depreciation in the current financial year, the asset must be first used or installed ready for use by 30 June 2024.
+To claim depreciation in the 2025 financial year, the asset must be first used or installed ready for use by 30 June 2025.

 Taxpayers engaged in a primary production business can claim an immediate deduction on the cost of the following assets: